The definitive explanation of the magic behind the theory

 If you mean that Dramatica possesses psychic powers, then yes, I would agree with you.
 If you intend to insinuate that the theory is some con, or relies on the strength of suggestion to make its predictions, you're willfully turning a blind eye.

-That sampling of Dramatica's ability above is not random luck.
-Those sequences perfectly encapsulate the thematic topics of Top Gun, but they also do it an order particular to that film and that Premise.
+That sampling of Subtxt's ability above is not random luck.
+Those Progressions perfectly encapsulate the thematic topics of Top Gun, but they also do it an order particular to that film and that Premise.
 Search out any other Premise, and you'll find those same issues in a different part of the story and a completely different order.

 Dramatica is the first theory of story to say that order is essential—coincidence plays little part in its sequencing of narrative events.